derekm1215/terraform-getting-started/terraform-getting-started.md

 ## Install Terraform

-Visit [downloads](https://www.terraform.io/downloads.html), choose your operating system, architecture, and preferred installation method, and follow the instructions to install to your system.
+Visit the [Install Terraform guide](https://www.terraform.io/downloads.html), choose your operating system, architecture, and preferred installation method, and follow the instructions to install Terraform on your system.

 ## Create Terraform code